Transition from a Blogger to Author - Priyanka Roy Banerjee

 At this point, dear blogger, I would like you to ask yourself in a serious manner if you really want to become a writer.
 Treating your blog as a storehouse for your creativity and transforming the passion into dream of being an author, are sadly different.

-Transition was easy for me as I want to write down everything I have in my head and beyond.
+Transition was easy for me as I wanted to write down everything I had in my head and beyond.
 Most importantly, I could not continue in my field of academics due to recession, and had to choose an alternate career.
 It couldn’t have been better than writing.

 If you wish to break free the shackles of a blog and become a writer, try these for a start –

 1. Writing fiction – Have you written any short story yet?
 If not, give it another thought.
 You want to become an author and no short stories in the pipeline?
 Almost impossible.
 Are you the type who wants to write a big fat novel some day?
 Still, try a short story first.
 Trust me, the path to becoming an author starts with the creaky tile called short story.
 Once you are confident of fitting the puzzle pieces together, you can assemble a large one.